ChessTogether/ChessTogether.github.io/_pages/founder.md

 # Meet the Founder

 Hello, I’m [Sanjay Rajjan](https://sanjay.rajjan.com), a student at Prosper High School.
-I started learning computer programming in middle school through the Make.Hack.Build program at https://dospace.org/.
 I’m also a member of the varsity tennis team at PHS.
 I enjoy playing and coaching chess in my free time.

 I have been playing chess since a very young age, and it is a game I am very passionate about.
 It is for this reason that I have participated in many state and national invitational tournaments.